AveePB/OrderMachine/README.md

-# order-machine
+# Introduction to Spring Boot McDonald's Order Machine Project

-Spring boot is a tool set used to create complex web apps, microservices and more.
+Welcome to the Spring Boot McDonald's Order Machine project!
+In this endeavor, we delve into the realm of software development using Spring Boot to create a streamlined and efficient ordering system inspired by the world-renowned McDonald's.

-This project is created in order to acquire the fundamental backend knowledge.
+This project serves as an immersive learning experience, providing a platform to grasp fundamental skills in software development.
+Through the utilization of Spring Boot, a powerful framework for building Java-based applications, we aim to craft a functional and user-friendly ordering system.